 Since the tiniest ticks Jim & I pulled of ourselves were more brown than black in color, I can only guess that they were probably not the Deer Ticks that are responsible for Lyme Disease.

-How To Remove A Tick From Your Body
+How To Remove A Tick From Yourself Or Your Dog

 The #1 tip I’ve learned about ticks is the best way to remove a tick from your skin!
 So I thought I’d share.

-Here is easiest and safest way to remove a tick using tweezers:
+Here is easiest and safest way to remove a tick:

 First, using tweezers, grasp the tick as close to its head as possible.
 (Not the tick’s back, which is the largest and easiest to grab.)
 Gently lift the tick away from your skin until your skin puckers.
 Hold the tick in this position until the tick lets go.
 This may take a few seconds to 1 minute.
 Source